markbroski/blog/src/pages/blogs/2024/12/sports_czar.md

 ### The Role of a Sports Czar

-Because professional sports leagues depend on congressional exemptions from antitrust laws, we have leverage to demand reform.
+Because professional sports leagues depend on congressional exemptions from antitrust laws (a good analysis is [here](https://www.antitrustinstitute.org/wp-content/uploads/2018/08/USandEuropeExemption.pdf)), we have leverage to demand reform.
 This is where a **sports czar** could step in.
 The czar’s primary responsibility would be to maximize the quality of the games, with three key priorities:

 1. **Player Safety:** Ensuring athletes are protected from undue physical harm.
 2. **Fan Convenience:** Prioritizing in-stadium fan experiences and accessibility.